USAJOBS/help-center/faq/account/login-gov.md

 ### What if I already have a login.gov account?

 If you already have a login.gov account, you don't need to create a second one.
-Use your existing login.gov email address and username to sign into USAJOBS.
+Use your existing login.gov email address and password to sign into USAJOBS.

 ## What email address do I use to create a login.gov account?